 Because of this, water vapor is produced as the heat merges with the cold air.
-Then you’ll see small water droplets falling from the tailpipe.
+Then you’ll see small water droplets falling from the tailpipe along with a bit of what appears to be white smoke.
 Just wait a few minutes with the engine running and they should all clear up.

 4) Faulty Piston (Abnormal Cause)

-It can be serious when bad pistons are causing water to come from your tailpipe.
+It can be serious when a bad piston is causing water to come from your tailpipe.
 You’ll know if the pistons or its rings are the cause because you will also see smoke come out of the tailpipe in addition to the water.

 If it is really bad, then a burning smell will fill the interior of the cabin.
 Either that or it might be a sweet aroma that would indicate an even bigger problem.